Environmental Studies

 Note 1: Students can choose courses from both streams or select all four courses from a single stream.

-Note 2: Students can only use a course once to meet a program requirement.
+Note 2: A single course can only be used to meet one program requirement.

 Note: No more than four credits may be in directed studies/directed readings courses.